cfsengineering/CEASIOMpy/installation/INSTALLATION.md

 An alternative solution is to install Ubuntu with [VirtualBox](https://www.virtualbox.org) and install CEASIOMpy in it.

+Or, if you don't have VirtualBox and for some reason don't want to install it, you can download the Windows subsystem for Linux [WSL](https://learn.microsoft.com/en-us/windows/wsl/install)

 :x: No automatic installation script are available yet.

 You can try to install it manually, the basic steps are the following: